 Conference Break-out Sessions

-The Successful Writer’s Workshop (2 days)
+The Successful Writer’s Workshop (half or full day)

 Writer’s Workshop is an acclaimed model that supports increased daily writing and allows students to move through the writing process with explicit instruction, immediate feedback, and authentic audience.
 In this seminar, participants examine effective routines and teaching practices that help students become skilled, powerful writers.
-How to teach the CCSS within a workshop model is covered.

 Successful Writing Conferences (75 minutes)